redox-os/rfcs/text/0000-io_uring.md

 Every ring has two major operations:

-* `push_back`, which tries to push new entry onto the ring, or fails if the ring empty full, or shut down
+* `push_back`, which tries to push new entry onto the ring, or fails if the ring was full, or shut down
 * `pop_front`, which tries pop pop an entry from the ring, or fails if the ring was empty, or shut down

-Implementation-wise, these rings simply increment the head or tail index, based on whether the operation is a push or pull operation.
+Implementation-wise, these rings simply read or write entries, and then increment the head or tail index, based on whether the operation is a push or pull operation.
 Since the queue is strictly SPSC, the producer can assume that it is safe to write the value and then increment the tail index, so that the consumer is aware of the write, only after it has been done.
 Popping works the same way, with the only difference being that the head index is written to and the tail index is read.

+The indices, represent regular array indices; the byte offset of the entry is simply calculated by multiplying the size of the entry, with the index.
+However, they must be decoded from the raw value in the atomics, by taking the raw value, modulo twice the number of entries.

+In other words,

+$$
+i \equiv r \pmod{2n}
+$$

+where $i$ is the index into the array, $r$ the raw atomic variable, and $n$ the number of entries in the ring.

+Additionally, the ring buffer has a _cycle_ condition, which occurs somewhat frequently when the indices overflow the number of entries.
+The _push cycle_ and _pop cycle_ flags are either 0 or 1, and are calculated by rounding down the quotient of the index with the number of entries, to the nearest integer.
+Based on the Exclusive OR (XOR) of these two flags, the _cycle_ will flip the roles of the head and tail index when comparing them, which happens before every push and pop operation, to check whether the ring is full or empty, respectively.

+Therefore,

+$$
+c_{head} = \lfloor \frac{r_{head}}{n} \rfloor
+$$
+$$
+c_{tail} = \lfloor \frac{r_{tail}}{n} \rfloor
+$$
+$$
+c = c_{head} \oplus c_{tail}
+$$

+where $c$ denotes the cycle flag, and $\oplus$ denotes XOR.

 There is also a push epoch, and a pop epoch, which are global counters for each ring that are incremented on each respective operation.
-This makes it simple for the kernel to quickly check `io_uring` during scheduling, if needed.
+This is mainly used by the kernel to notify a user when a ring can be pushed to (after it was previously full), or when it can be popped from (after it was previously empty).
+It also makes it simple for the kernel to quickly check those during scheduling, if needed.
+The reason why these are represented as epochs, is to allow the ring to truncate indices arbitrarily using modulo or bitwise AND, but also to allow a process to notify itself from another thread, without pushing any additional entry, which would not be possible for a full ring.

 ## Interface layer
 The Redox `io_uring` implementation comes with a new scheme, `io_uring:`.
 The